AttePiltonen/AttePiltonen.github.io/README.md

 Hi there!
 Welcome to the repository for my personal website.
-This website serves as a practicing ground for website development for myself, while also being a way to
+This website serves as a practicing ground for website development for myself, while also being a way to showcase my scientific publications, research interests, as well as coding projects in the future.